blob42/blob42/README.md

 ## Work

-For consulting inquiries send in inquiry to contact at blob42 dot xyz.
+For consulting inquiries send an email to contact at blob42 dot xyz.

 Currently offering consulting services in Backend, Dev and AI Operations in Rust and Go.